UBO in Complex Structures: Trusts, Nominees, and Shell Companies

 The FATF has published specific guidance that helps countries to mitigate the threat of money laundering and terrorist financing from beneficial ownership structures and it calls for a “multi-pronged approach” for countries to obtain this information.
 Under the OECD’s common reporting standard, a beneficial owner, defined as a person who has control over a legal entity, must be identified and reported to the relevant tax authority.

-The United States has enhanced transparency through the Corporate Transparency Act which mandates UBO reporting for domestic companies and any foreign entitles that register to do business in the U.S.
+The United States has enhanced transparency through the Corporate Transparency Act which mandates UBO reporting for foreign entitles that register to do business in the U.S. Domestic entities are currently exempt from these requirements.

 The implementation of UBO guidance can vary across jurisdictions and some have relatively lax regulations that offer more anonymity for beneficial owners.
 The threshold for beneficial ownership can also vary across jurisdictions.
 This inconsistency in enforcement creates challenges in establishing global transparency.